-Antibody Screening for Neuroscience
+Antibody Screening for Cancer Research and Drug Development

-There is a growing need for therapeutics for cancer, autoimmune diseases, blood diseases, and neurological diseases (e.g., Alzheimer's disease).
+There is a growing need for therapeutics for cancer, autoimmune diseases, blood diseases and Alzheimer's disease.
 Due to their ability to bind to a specific target antigen, monoclonal antibodies are increasingly being screened for therapeutic drug development.
 In May 2021, the FDA approved the 100th monoclonal antibody since 1986.
-Antibody therapeutics account for more than one fifth of the FDA's new drug approvals each year.
+Antibody therapeutics account for more than one fifth of the FDAs new drug approvals each year [1].